vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 ### User state persistence

 Since we deploy this on Azure, we need a robust storage for user state.

 In the sample you checked out, user state is persisted in memory.
 If your deployment is running for long time, memory would be filled and is not a good option for persistence and scalbility

-We cna use Azure Cosmos DB (we added dependencies already).
+We can use Azure Cosmos DB (we added dependencies already).
 This library will take care of storing the state in Cosmos and reading it when needed; all what we need is to give it a Cosmos DB connection.
-This comes in 2 flavours - serverless mode and provisioned throughput.
+Cosmos comes in 2 flavours - serverless mode and provisioned throughput.
 Short summary from AI:

     - Serverless: This option is ideal for workloads with intermittent or unpredictable traffic.
       You are charged only for the request units (RUs) consumed by your database operations and the storage used.